GLOBAL MARKETS-Stocks rise as investors put aside rate hike fears

 Germany's 10-year Bund yield was lower on the day at 0.23% DE10YT=RR.

-"I rarely use the move overdone in markets, but I would say this move in bonds has been overdone.
+"I would say this move in bonds has been overdone.
 The speed has been so quick since Thursday, a correction was due," said Piet Haines Christiansen, chief strategist, Danske Bank.
 "We still have the U.S. CPI tomorrow, so let's see what happens after that."

 Last week's hawkish stance by the ECB has left Bund yields on track for their biggest monthly rise in a year.